Lacrimae rerum: Usage

 The phrase is sometimes taken out of context, on war memorials for example, as a sad sentiment about life's inescapable sorrows.
-In the poem the phrase appears as Aeneas realises that he need not fear for his safety, because he is among people who have compassion and an understanding of human sorrow.
+In the poem the phrase appears as Aeneas realizes that he need not fear for his safety, because he is among people who have compassion and an understanding of human sorrow.

 In popular culture

-Sunt Lacrimae rerum is the fifth piece in Franz Liszt's third and last volume of his "Years of Pilgrimage" (Années de Pèlerinage).
+"Sunt Lacrimae rerum" is the fifth piece in Franz Liszt's third and last volume of his Years of Pilgrimage (Années de pèlerinage).

 David Mitchell uses the phrase as the last sign-off in the letters from Robert Frobisher to his friend Sixsmith in the penultimate section of his novel Cloud Atlas.

+W. H. Auden uses the phrase in his poem 'A Walk after Dark'.

+Wisława Szymborska uses the phrase in her poem 'Lata Sześćdziesiąte', translated to English as "A Film From the Sixties".

-In the introductory video of his YouTube series 'The Dictionary of Obscure Sorrows', John Koenig uses the phrase, and sentiment, to introduce his compendium of invented words that aims to fill holes in the English language—to give a name to 'emotions we all feel but don't have a word for'.
+In the introductory video of his YouTube series The Dictionary of Obscure Sorrows, John Koenig uses the phrase, and sentiment, to introduce his compendium of invented words that aims to fill holes in the English language—to give a name to 'emotions we all feel but don't have a word for'.

 The line was cited by Pope Francis in the 2020 papal encyclical Fratelli tutti, "On fraternity and social friendship," in reference to the COVID-19 pandemic.

+The Franciscan friar and teacher Richard Rohr titled his book on prophetic wisdom The Tears of Things.